dunkelfrosch/docker-bitbucket/README.md

 ## Installation-Method 2, docker-compose (simple)
-this steps will show you an alternative way of bitbucket service container installation using docker-compose
+The following steps will show you an alternative way of your Bitbucket service container installation using Docker Compose

 1. checkout this repository